LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## Calendar (Friendica-only)

-This screen shows the event calendar, i.e. the list of events divided by month with, for each item:
+This screen shows the event calendar, i.e. the list of events shared with you divided by month with, for each item:

-- event title
+- event title;
 - start date;
 - (optional) end date;
 - (optional) location.